MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/landing-zone-accelerator.md

 ## Implement a platform foundation

 Azure App Service landing zone accelerator assumes that a platform foundation that takes care of the shared services (network, security, identity, and governance) required to effectively construct and operationalize a landing zone has been successfully implemented.
-This isn't mandatory when implementing landing zone accelerator for Azure App Service, but it does handle much of the security and management required to safely manage your cloud environment.
+This isn't mandatory when implementing the Azure App Service landing zone accelerator, but it does handle much of the security and management required to safely manage your cloud environment.
 If you already have one, you can skip this step.
 For more information on this, review this article:

 - [Implement Cloud Adoption Framework Azure landing zone](../../../ready/landing-zone/index.md)